theol0403/odomDebug/README.md

 display.setData({0_in, 0_in, 0_deg}, {0, 0, 0}); // QUnits used for state
 display.setData({0, 0, 0}, {0, 0}); // middle sensor ommited
 ```
-You can give the state QUnits, or you can give it numbers in these units: inch, inch, radian.
+You can give the state QUnits, or you can give it numbers in these units: `inch, inch, radian`.
 The last middle sensor paramiter is optional.

 The complete example is in `src/opcontrol.cpp`